We advise a wide range of clients on a variety of business matters. Select a box to learn more.

 Assumed Name Certificates

-If you plan on operating your business under a name different that its legal name, you must file a Certificate of Assumed Business Name with the Indiana Secretary of State.
+If you plan on operating your business under a name different than its legal name, you must file a Certificate of Assumed Business Name with the Indiana Secretary of State.

 If you are contributing money to your new business, it can be considered capital (investment in the company) or a loan (which must be repaid) — this classification has important tax consequences.
 Outside financing may be obtained through loans from financial institutions (possibly SBA loans), loans from venture capitalists/angel investors, loans from friends and family, or public/private offerings of stock/ownership interests (subject to securities laws).